keepthrifty/keepthrifty.github.io/_posts/2016-02-28-march-challenge.md

 # Your Turn #

 Are you ready to join the challenge?
-Share your thoughts in the comments below or tweet me with your goals, plan, or progress!
+Share your thoughts in the comments below or [tweet me][tweet-link] with your goals, plan, or progress!

 [keepthrifty-experiment]: {% post_url 2016-01-01-one-word-resolution %}
 [cleaning-out-wallet]: http://www.mrmoneymustache.com/2013/12/30/are-you-cleaning-out-your-own-wallet/